 Inventory is the number of active (“For Sale”) properties.
 When the number of active properties is higher than the number of closed sales buyers have the upper hand.
 When there is more supply than demand, prices tend to fall.

 Conversely, when there are only a few active listings because a large number of homes have sold, the seller has the advantage.
 When demand outstrips supply, prices usually rise.

-Another indicator of a sellers’ market are the days of supply of properties.
+Another indicator of a sellers’ market is the days of supply of properties.
 That is the time it would take to deplete the supply if no new homes were coming on the market (no new homes listed for sale).

 Selected Seattle Area Market Trends

 Pricing, Preparing & Presenting Your Home for Sale

 The homeowners who entrust Gerhard with their listings know from experience that his “Three P” method works.
 The usual results are listings that get the attention of potential buyers, get offers and sell quickly at or above list price.

 If you need more detailed information on Seattle area market trends and home sales, such as home prices in your neighborhood, don’t hesitate to contact me.